MULE ACCOUNT DETECTION

 Cross-System Investigation Context

-Aggregate fraud and AML signals from across systems into a unified investigation view — giving analysts the complete network picture without manual platform-switching.
+Aggregate fraud and AML signals from across systems into one connected investigation view - giving analysts the complete network picture without manual platform-switching.

 06